-The board of Hürriyet is composed of nine members of whom two are executive (ED) and seven are nonexecutive (NED) directors.
+The board of Hürriyet is composed of eight members of whom two are executive (ED) and six are non-executive (NED) directors.

-The suggested separation of the chairman of the board and the CEO is followed, but there are several family members on the board: the chairman, Vuslat Doğan Sabancı and the member Hanzade Vasfiye Doğan Boyner.
+The suggested separation of the chairman of the board and the CEO is followed, but there are several family members on the board: the chairman, Vuslat Sabancı and the member Hanzade Vasfiye Doğan Boyner.
 DYH and Doğan Holding (parent company of DYH) holds 78% of Hürriyet's shares.
 This confirms the strong family ownership common in Turkey.

-Having two independent members on the Board, Hürrivet does not comply with the suggested proportion of one-third.
+Having two independent members on the Board, Hürriyet does not comply with the suggested proportion of one-third.
 The CG statement declares that the directors have to comply with the criteria put forward by the CMB guidelines.

-According to the Corporate Governance Compliance report 2009, three directors are independent: Cem Kozlu1, Kai Diekmann2 and Hakkı Hasan Yılmaz3.
-Since the general meeting in 2010, two directors are independent: Kai Diekmann and Ahmet Burak.
+Since the general meeting in 2011, two directors are independent: Kai Diekmann and Ahmet Burak.